 Simulation and real-data deconvolution analysis

 Deconvolution analysis were conducted by simulation and real-data ways.
 The deconvolution references were constructed by human normal solid tissues, WBC, colorectal cancer tissues (CCT) and lung cancer tissues (LCT).
 For the simulation analysis, methylation haplotypes were mixture by CCT and WBC with specific gradients (CCT contents ranging from 0.1% to 50%) and then expected and observed CCT contents were compared.
-Since our MHL is a non-linear metric when mixing CCT and WBC, we found the deconvolution result is perfect, median root-mean-square-error < 5%, which is within the acceptable region of the deconvolution method34 when the contribution of colorectal fraction is less than 20% (Supplementary Fig. 6a).
+Although our MHL is a non-linear metric when mixing CCT and WBC, we found the deconvolution result is perfect with logit transform, median root-mean-square-error < 5%, which is within the acceptable region of the deconvolution method34 when the contribution of colorectal fraction is less than 20% (Figure 4d).
 Tissue specific MHB regions were applied to be the candidate features for deconvolution based on non-negative decomposition with quadratic programming6,34,35.
 Raw MHL signals were applied of logit transform before deconvolution analysis.
 The contribution of the WBC to cancer plasma, normal plasma samples were estimated.
 Meanwhile, the contribution of the cancer plasma from CCT and LCT were estimated respectively.
 Finally, the contribution of CCT and LCT for cancer plasma and normal plasma were compared.

 Diagnosis biomarker identification and tissue mapping algorithm for plasma cancer DNA.

+The flowchart of the analysis in current study was shown in Supplementary Fig. 11, especially for the sample size in each section.
 Tumor specific methylation haplotype blocks based on were identified by 2-tailed t-test with False Discovery Rate (FDR) correction.
 Other statistical analysis to MHL were also conducted by 2-tailed t-test without explicitly notification.
+CRC plasma and LC plasma distinguish prediction evaluation were applied random forecast therefore the test and validation sample were independent.
 Tumor-of-origin prediction were applied with tissue-specific MHBs counting (MHC) strategy in which the tissue-of-origin of the plasma were assigned to the group for which have maximum tissue-specific MHB fragments (assignment by maximum likelihood).
 For the detail, In the first stage, the tissue-specific MHBs was identified with WGBS and RRBS dataset from solid tissues in the training samples.
 Tissue specific MHB regions (each tissue ~ 300 MHBs) were obtained by filtered with the moderate GSI> 0.1 so that we could select the most powerful biomarkers which can be detected in RRBS and GWBS.
 In the second stage, the built prediction model was validated with our own RRBS dataset which including 30 colorectal cancer plasma, 29 lung cancer plasma and 75 normal plasma samples.
 In the test dataset, we separated the samples into 5 parts so that 5-fold cross-validation could be applied to measure the stability of the prediction, number of tissue-specific MHB features were iterating from 50 to 300 and the minimum feature number was selected when accuracy for cancer plasma higher than 0.8 and normal plasma higher than 0.9 since we require high specificity in the realistic application in 4-fold samples.
 The selected number of features and then were used in the remaining samples to measure the accuracy of tissue-mapping.
 The variations of sensitivity, specificity and accuracy in different subsets of 5-fold cross-variation were quite slight (training dataset standard deviation<0.04 while testing dataset standard deviation<0.14, see supplementary Table 11), indicating the current sample size could provide enough prediction power.

 Further method details are available in Online Supplementary Method section.